 As a free, public charter school, Taos Charter School admits students through a lottery process.
 Lottery applications will be posted here in February each year.
 The lottery is held in April each year.
 Please watch for announcements and check our events calendar for the exact date.
 We will notify parents regarding admission or waiting list status as soon as possible.
-If you have missed the lottery and would like to complete an application to be added to our current waiting list, please download the application here or stop by school to pick one up. *** It is your responsibility to verify receipt of the application.****
+If you have missed the lottery and would like to complete an application to be added to our current waiting list, please download the Waiting List Application 1718 or stop by school to pick one up. *** It is your responsibility to verify receipt of the application.****

 Please see below for information regarding class size and policies regarding the lottery process.

 Kindergarten – 15 students